-- Sporadic4 Cases who do not have known exposure to another case or outbreak. - Outbreak: Cases who have a shared, defined exposure with at least one other case.
-For example, a defined exposure could be an event, a workplace, a congregate facility, etc. - Cluster: Cases who had contact with another case, but the exposure is not well defined.
-For example, cases from two households who interacted many times prior to illness onset. - Household: Cases who were exposed to another case in their household.
+- Sporadic Cases who do not have known exposure to another case or outbreak. - Outbreak: Cases who have a shared, defined exposure with at least one other case.
+For example, a defined exposure could be an event, a workplace, a congregate facility, etc.

-4 Due to the lag between case reporting and case investigation, the proportion of cases categorized as sporadic is high in the most recent week or more; some of these cases will be recategorized after investigation is completed.
+&lt;sup>4 Due to the lag between case reporting and case investigation, the proportion of cases categorized as sporadic is high in the most recent week or more; some of these cases will be recategorized after investigation is completed.